tayloraswift/swift-png/README.md

 > What is the progressive API good for?

 Some PNGs are so large that loading them into your RAM will make you very sad.
 These PNGs are not meant to be viewed, rather processed as data for other purposes.
 (Think satellite scan data.)
 Reading them line by line avoids this problem by letting you stream the picture in and out of your program while you do your thing (such as downsampling them to something small enough that you *can* view on your screen).
-At any rate, if you really want the entire image, you can just dump the scanline buffers into one big buffer if you have the memory.

 > Why did it “skip” `nUGZ`???
 That’s my favorite chunk!!!